WalmsleyIsRad/reflection/README.md

 # End of Eleventh Week
 ## 11/17/2017
 I learned a lot about the school's history.
 I learned that Spanjer merged SJMA and NMNA together in 1995 to increase enrollement.
 I learned that in the 1990s, there was an annual federation inspection.
 I learned that there was an orienteering club to help cadets use maps and compasses to navigate.
 I learned that 7th and 8th graders were accepted into the school so they could learn good habits from the older cadets.
 I learned that President Bush visited the campus in 1997.
 I learned how to take my own pictures and put them into html.

+---

+# End of Twelveth Week
+## 12/1/2017
+I learned how to use github with everyone else in class.
+I learned how to deal with conflicts.
+I learned how merging at the same time will mess up everything.
+I learned how to edit other people's things.
+I learned how to communicate so everything worked out fine.
+I learned how to put images from a camera into html.